gotankersley/gotankersley.github.io/_posts/2018-04-22-breakthrough.md

 ---
 Simple - yet surprisingly deep...<!--more-->

-A simple version of Dan Troyka's abstract board game of <a href="https://boardgamegeek.com/boardgame/3825/breakthrough" target="_blank">Breakthrough</a>
+An implementation of Dan Troyka's abstract board game of <a href="https://boardgamegeek.com/boardgame/3825/breakthrough" target="_blank">Breakthrough</a>